communitiesuk/oava-audit-debezium-spike/README.md

 dependencies directly in your application code and handle the change processing yourself.
 I have opted to use the debezium server in standalone mode because it requires no code to be written.
 It's all based on configuring a docker container.
-You get all the sink integration free out of the box with just a few configuration parameters.
+You get all the source and sink integration free out of the box with just a few configuration parameters.

 ## Kinesis Streams